Mascarpone Frosting made with mascarpone, heavy cream, confectioners' sugar, and almond and vanilla extracts is a lusciously smooth creamy frosting.

 Mascarpone frosting is my new favorite frosting.
-I’ve always been a cream cheese frosting kind of girl, but not any longer.
 This heavenly frosting has changed me forever.

 You see, this frosting is light and fluffy and smooth.
-It’s everything you want a frosting to be.
-When I’ve had to make a frosting that will really hold it’s shape, I’ve always made my Italian buttercream frosting.
-This mascarpone frosting, however, can be shaped and spread however you like and will, too, hold it’s shape.
+It's everything you want a frosting to be.
+This frosting can be shaped and spread however you like and will, too, hold it's shape.

 I thought it would harden or change when refrigerated.
 Nope!
 We had extra after frosting our lemon cupcakes so I stored the leftover frosting in the refrigerator.
 I ended up eating it on a graham cracker and it was downright heavenly.
 Don't judge me!
 In fact, I might just make an ice box cake out of it this coming summer!

 This frosting would go perfectly with any cake or cupcake.
 I can't wait to top my heavenly homemade chocolate cupcakes with it!

 I have a friend who helps me cook.
 When I told her we were making mascarpone frosting, she asked "what's that?".

 Mascarpone is an Italian cream cheese.
 This is definitely not to be mistaken by our American cream cheese.
 They are quite different.